LOST OR DAMAGED MATERIALS

 LIBRARY COPY MACHINES

 There is one photocopier located in the copy room in the periodicals area of the library.
 The copier uses silver coins and dollar bills.
 Copies are ten cents each.
-Pennies, dollar coins, half dollars and foreign coins will jam that machine.
-You may see the library director for change or assistance in using that machine.
+Pennies, dollar coins, half dollars and foreign coins will jam the machine.
+You may see the library director for change or assistance in using the machine.

 STUDY CARRELS AND STUDY TABLES

 There are 36 study carrels in the library which may be reserved for a period of one academic year by any registered student.
 These are located in the periodicals area of the library.
 To reserve a study carrel, please see the periodicals librarian.
 Bound periodicals may be placed on study carrels on the shelf so they are visible to the library staff.
 Books left in the carrels must have been checked out first.
 Reference materials, current periodicals,reserve books, and audiovisual materials may never be left in the carrels.
 Study tables may be used for private study also but may not be reserved for longer than one day.
 Leave your name on the table.
 Be sure that all books left on a study table have been checked out first.
 Any items not checked out will be shelved.

 The study rooms are designed for use by small groups on a temporary basis.
 Only study carrels or tables may be used by individuals.
 Study rooms are kept locked and may be opened by library staff at the request of students.
 Any materials left in study rooms may be removed by the library staff without notification.
 Please keep study room furniture in order and place all trash in the can located inside before vacating the room.